 The mode of delivering training can never be the same as it was a year ago.
 The opportunity to engage with the trainees face-to-face has already become rare.
 And so, you need to incorporate other tools and mechanisms that make their journey of discovery as engaging as ever.
 This may mean incorporating the best of technology – like gamification, robotics, and artificial intelligence – to inject socialization into the mix.

 Yes, these measures are easier said than done.
 But they do lay out the path forward.
-And here comes the most crucial realization; the road towards impact-generating L&D initiatives will have to begin with the learning and development journey of your own HR Team!
+And here comes the most crucial realization; the road towards impact-generating L&D initiatives will have to begin with the training and development journey of your own HR Team!
 After all, they will be the ones designing and implementing these efforts.

 This will lead you and your organization to cultivate a rich and purposeful culture of learning.
 Where employees feel engaged, innovative, and driven to deliver high performance even when through disruptions.
 Because they will be equipped to do so.

 If you feel the need to further discuss the process and implications of employing effective learning paths in your organization, write to us at email@example.com.
 We will be more than happy to get talking!